 Kelly currently directs an environmental education and sustainability program (LivingLAB) at the Portland Waldorf School, and is a field trip program coordinator for IPEC.
 The breadth of her work is available as a resource through her consultation business, Nurture by Nature and seasonal, nature-based curriculum is updated monthly for patrons on her Patreon page.

 After becoming a parent in 2000, Kelly shifted from a career caring for adults with severe mental and physical disabilities to a career working with children.
-She received her Waldorf early childhood teaching certificate from the Micha-el Institute in Portland and then moved her family to the intentional community at Tryon Life Community Farm where she began to work as the assistant kindergarten teacher for Mother Earth Kindergarten - the first "recognized" all-outdoor kindergarten in the United States.
-In 2009, she received her Permaculture Design Certificate and began the transformation of Mother Earth School into an educational integration of permaculture, homesteading and survival skills taught through Waldorf teaching methods.
+She received her Waldorf early childhood teaching certificate from the Micha-el Institute in Portland and then moved her family to the intentional community at Tryon Life Community Farm where she began to work as the assistant kindergarten teacher for the first "recognized" all-outdoor kindergarten in the United States.
+In 2009, she received her Permaculture Design Certificate and began the transformation of the nature immersion program into an educational integration of permaculture, homesteading and survival skills taught through Waldorf teaching methods.
 For the next 7 years, she directed Mother Earth School and was the preschool teacher there.
-Other trainings include Rite of Passage, Art of Mentoring, global indigenous history, anti-oppression theory and Theater of the Oppressed.
-She views her love of naturalist skills such as tracking and bird language as a means of 'reading the stories' of the forest.
+The school closed down a couple years after her departure.
+Kelly has taken many specialty trainings including Rite of Passage, Art of Mentoring, global indigenous history, anti-oppression theory and Theater of the Oppressed.
+She views her love of naturalist skills such as tracking and bird language as a means of reading the stories of the forest.

 Matt Bibeau, MSEd, IPEC CEO & Co-Founder